Updated January 1, 1 . AmFam Team

-With everything that goes on at the farm, kids often want to lend a helping hand and take part in all the fun.
-But, before you let them pull on their boots and roll up their sleeves, make sure to take these careful safety steps:
+With everything happening on your farm, kids are often eager to lend a helping hand and want to play an active role in getting work done.
+But, before you let them pull on their boots and roll up their sleeves, invest some time to educate them about agricultural health and safety.

-Keep things out of reach.
-Think tools, sharp objects, poisonous liquids – you don’t want little hands picking up things they shouldn’t.
+Move tools, sharp objects and poisonous liquids into lockable storage areas — you don’t want young children picking up things they shouldn’t.

-Assign age appropriate chores.
 Children’s abilities change as they get older, so be mindful about what they can and cannot do on their own.
-For example, a preschool-aged child isn’t really ready for any chores, but older kids may be able to take on small tasks like feeding the calves or harvesting the chicken eggs.
+For example, a preschool-aged child really isn’t ready for any chores, but older kids may be able to take on small tasks like feeding the calves or harvesting the chicken eggs.